top of page

 After learning about the other breeds in development overseas, such as the Northern Inuit, British Timber Dog and Utonagan, I knew that I would love to have one myself.

 There are certain breeds in Australia that are not recognised or registered that have been imported from overseas that resemble a wolf type of dog, but after investigation and first hand experience with them, I was not satisfied with their temperaments and ability to fit into the average family as a stable companion.
-These breeds are also are known to be illegal in Australia.

 One of these breeds was a Czech Wolf Dog (Kita, pictured above in 1st and 3rd photo and below).
 She was a lovely young girl with a very sweet nature, but extremely high energy (rare for her to sit still for 2 seconds- the photo below was the only time she rested for 2 minutes), severe separation anxiety (screamed when I left the room) and she could not be left in a backyard with high fences (attended or unattended!).
 Within 10 seconds of being outside, she tried to jump our 6 foot fence - and would have succeeded if I hadn't grabbed on the way over!
 Kita was then transferred to a facility in QLD who was very experienced in her breed.
 Not a breed I would recommend for the average family home.
 Her breeder had imported her parents and was vastly inexperienced according to reports.
 When I found Kita, she had 2 other siblings up for rehoming in different parts of Australia, due to their level of difficultly for a family home without a fully fenced secure enclosure.
 Backyard breeders are inbreeding dogs from this breeder, with no health testing and selling them for $8000!